HongqiangMa/PN2N/README.md

 # PN2N

-Poisson-thinning-enabled self-supervised denoising for photon-limited microscopy.
+Poisson thinning enables self-supervised denoising in photon-limited microscopy.

 PN2N is a Colab-based implementation for self-supervised denoising of photon-limited microscopy images.
 It uses Poisson thinning to generate statistically independent training pairs from a single photon-counted image.